Slovenia men's national basketball team: 2020 Summer Olympics

 Slovenia qualified for the men's basketball tournament at the 2020 Summer Olympics after competing in the 2020 FIBA Men's Olympic Qualifying Tournaments, winning the tournament in Kaunas.
 They won all games in the Group B, defeating Poland and Angola.
 In the Final round, they defeated Venezuela 98–70, and qualified for the final against Lithuania.
 Slovenia defeated Lithuania 96–85 in Kaunas, led by Luka Dončić (31 points, 11 rebounds, 13 assists), who with his triple-double sent Slovenia to their first Olympic appearance.
 Dončić was also proclaimed as the MVP of the tournament.

 At the Olympics, Slovenia was drawn in the group with the host Japan, Argentina, and reigning world champion Spain.
 In the opening game, they beat Argentina 118–100.
 With his 48 points in this game, Dončić tied with Eddie Palubinskas for the second highest points scored in a match in the history of the Olympics.
 In the next game Slovenia defeated host Japan 116–81.
 In the final match of the group stage, Slovenia faced Spain, the reigning world champions, and beat them 95–87.
 Mike Tobey, who was named player of the day by FIBA, recorded a double-double with 16 points and 14 rebounds, while Klemen Prepelič scored the crucial three-pointer that put Slovenia ahead 86–85 two and a half minutes before the end.

 The win gave them the group's top seed, and they were set to face Germany in the quarter-finals.
 Slovenia won their quarter-final, defeating Germany 94–70.
 Slovenia then lost the dramatic semi-final against France by one point, 90–89.
 In the last seconds of the game, Nicolas Batum blocked Prepelič's layup attempt, thus preventing Slovenia from reaching the final.
 In the bronze medal game, Slovenia played against Australia, and lost 107–93.
-Slovenia finished their inaugural Olympic tournament in fourth place, and Dončić was selected in the All-Star Team of the tournament.
+Thus, the team finished its inaugural Olympic tournament in fourth place, and Dončić was selected in the All-Star Team of the tournament.